-Editor’s note: This text-based course is an edited transcript of the webinar, Person-in-Environment Amplified: Understanding the Role of ACEs in Clinical Conceptualization, presented by Alison D. Peak, MSW, LCSW, IMH-E
+Editor’s note: This text-based course is an edited transcript of the webinar, Person-in-Environment Amplified: Understanding the Role of ACEs in Clinical Conceptualization presented by Alison D. Peak, MSW, LCSW, IMH-E.

 Learning Outcomes

-• After this course, participants will be able to examine the development of Adverse Childhood Experiences (ACEs) as a research topic and as a method of understanding the context in which a client develops.
+- Examine the development of Adverse Childhood Experiences (ACEs) as a research topic and as a method of understanding the context in which a client develops.

-• After this course, participants will be able to identify general research statistics on the impact of ACES on long-term health outcomes and health disparities.
+- Identify general research statistics on the impact of ACES on long-term health outcomes and health disparities.

-• After this course, participants will be able to consider the use of ACEs in clinical work and its ethical implications.
+- Consider the use of ACEs in clinical work and its ethical implications.

 Introduction